codacy/codacy-clang-tidy/docs/description/readability-isolate-declaration.md

     int Unconditional,

 \#if CONFIGURATION IfConfigured = 42, \#else IfConfigured = 0; \#endif
-// Won’t be transformed, but a diagnostic is emitted. }
+// Won't be transformed, but a diagnostic is emitted. }